florent37/Freezer/README.md

 - Adding Observable support
 - Update an entry
+- Adding SqlLiterHelper onUpgrade
-- Adding selectors operations (no, greater than, between, like, ...)
+- Adding some selectors operations (like, ...)

 #Contributing
 This project was first developed by Xebia and has been open-sourced since.
 We will continue working and investing on it.